 Fused Deposition Modeling or FDM is a layer additive manufacturing process that produces three-dimensional products used extensively in prototyping and also to produce end parts.
 Production grade thermoplastics materials are used for this technique, which is laid down in successive layers to produce the end product.
 The technique is technology-assisted with computer-aided software guiding the whole process.
 The FDM technology is a widely used 3D prototyping process that is ideal for concept models, manufacturing aids, functional prototypes as well as manufacturing low-end parts.
 The accurate features and tremendous strength to weight ratio makes the FDM process a much sought after technique across various industries in India.
-Learn more about this rapid prototyping service in the following section.
+Learn more about this rapid prototyping service from the best plastic moulding company in India.

 The FDM rapid prototyping service is an excellent initiative that is not only affordable but also ensures durability and heat resistance properties.
 This is the reason why FDM parts are extensively used across the aviation and medical industries in India.
 Understand how FDM is used in the following industries.

 Bio-printing is used to produce tissues and organs that imitate natural tissue or organ character, to aid in the research of drugs and pills.
 The emerging FDM technology has made it possible to print cells or extracellular matrices by depositing 3D gel in layers to recreate the tissue and organ.
 The co-culture ability, high-throughput capability and low-risk contamination are beneficial in a variety of researches and testing.

 Rapid prototyping services are fast gaining prominence due to their many advantages.
 The extensive customer base that was once utilizing conventional methods are convinced of the FDM prototyping and are fast shifting their preference to 3D printing.